-Our school program for children in Kindergarten – 6th Grade aims to deepen their Jewish experience and knowledge in order to strengthen the connection to spirituality, love of Torah, and identification with the Jewish people.
+Our school program for children age 3 through Grade 6 aims to deepen their Jewish experience and knowledge in order to strengthen their connection to spirituality, love of Torah, and identification with the Jewish people.

 Through experiential programming and classroom learning, we build meaningful relationships and Jewish involvement among families in our synagogue.
 We strongly believe that Judaism contains answers to the challenges and questions confronting our children and families today.

 By learning about Jewish beliefs and values, exploring our traditions and history, and confronting current world issues, children can discover answers for themselves and develop meaningful, rewarding lives that will continually renew, inspire and transform themselves and their community.

 We have adopted the Union for Reform Judaism’s Chai Curriculum, which comprises the study of Torah, worship, and Gemilut Chasadim — the performance of good deeds.
 This inclusive curriculum includes creative lessons based on overarching ideas and enduring understandings, with detailed activities and evaluative tools to help teachers reach curriculum goals.